Reading

 Thank You for Jesus.

-Please revive us each day, cleanse us from the muck and dirt of the world that comes from our walk.
+Please revive us each day, cleanse us from the muck and dirt of the world that comes from our daily walk.

 Amen.